Will-Ma-02/Snake-Around-The-World/Pyception/README.md

 me know through a DM!

 ## Pyception! · Settings
-You can change your setting by navigating to the settings menu by pressing Tab in the start menu.
+You can change your settings by navigating to the settings menu by pressing Tab in the start menu.
 Once inside, use the number keys to select a setting.
 Use the left and right arrow keys to cycle through the settings.
 That's it, you're good to go!
 As mentioned earlier, your settings will be saved to the Saved_Data.ini file.
 This means your settings will be saved even after you close the game, and will